Samsung Gear

-Samsung Gear is a line of wearable computing devices produced by Samsung Electronics.
-The first device in the series, the Samsung Galaxy Gear smartwatch, was announced in 2013.
+Samsung Gear was a line of wearable computing devices produced by Samsung Electronics.
+The first device in the series, the Galaxy Gear smartwatch, was announced in 2013.
 Since then, the line has expanded to include fitness bands and earbuds, as well as more smartwatches.

-In February 2019, Samsung re-branded smartwatches, fitness bands, and earbuds under the Samsung Galaxy brand.
+Although the first device (Galaxy Gear) was named after the Galaxy brand, Samsung did not name its subsequent devices under the "Galaxy", simply using the prefix "Gear".
+February 2019, Samsung re-branded smartwatches, fitness bands, and earbuds under the Galaxy brand (Galaxy Watch, Galaxy Fit, Galaxy Buds).
 Samsung shipped approximately 31 million wearable devices in 2019, including 7.4 million true wireless earbuds.